Cirkit Designer Logo

 Technical Specifications

-Below are the key technical details of the TFT 1.28 ROUND DISPLAY:
+Below are the key technical details and pin configuration for the TFT 1.28 ROUND DISPLAY:

 Display Type TFT (Thin-Film Transistor)